LaWebcapsule/directus9/docs/app/users-roles-permissions/permissions.md

 ---
 description:
-  Directus offers an extremely granular, yet easy to configure permissions system.
+  Directus9 offers an extremely granular, yet easy to configure permissions system.
 When you create a role, all permissions are turned off by default.
 readTime:
 ---

 # Permissions

-> Directus offers an extremely granular, yet easy to configure permissions system.
+> Directus9 offers an extremely granular, yet easy to configure permissions system.
 When you create a role, all
 > permissions are turned off by default.
 From here, you explicitly reconfigure its permissions for each collection as
 > desired.